webrecorder/replayweb.page/site/docs/user-guide/locations.md

 # Supported Location URLs

-ReplayWeb.Page uses URLs to uniquely identify web archives.
+ReplayWeb.page uses URLs to uniquely identify web archives.

 In addition HTTP/S, the system supports loading from additional cloud providers and via peer-to-peer decentralized services.
 The goal is to support loading web archives from any source a web browser can connect to.